Bells Corners: Development

 Once a rural community with many dairy farms, Bells Corners is now a residential, commercial and industrial island surrounded by greenbelt, woods and farmland.
 For a time Bells Corners was a hi-tech area and home to such Canadian technology icons as Computing Devices Canada, the Ottawa-based defence electronics company (bought by General Dynamics), which blazed the trail for later defence technology firms in what would become known as Silicon Valley North in neighbouring Kanata.

 Many of the houses in Bells Corners are in a neighbourhood called Lynwood Village (Bells Corners East), built in the late fifties and early sixties.
 It is one of the first examples of tract housing in Ottawa.
 The first area to be developed was Stinson Avenue in 1950.
 This was followed by Arbeatha Park in 1955-58, and then Lynwood Village proper in 1958-66.
 In the fifties Nepean had acknowledged the rights of property owners to subdivide their land for housing but usually individual lots were sold to small builders.
-In Lynwood Village, land speculators Lloyd Francis and Donald Sim had assembled a vast tract of land.
+In Lynwood Village, land speculators Cyril Lloyd Francis and Donald Sim had assembled a vast tract of land.
 In 1958, they brought in Bill Teron to build the entire subdivision.
 By 1960, four hundred families lived in Teron's bungalows; another four hundred homes were built in 1961.
 Many more were built in 1962, 1963, 1964, and 1965.
 The last area of Lynwood to be developed was the area bounded by Richmond, Robertson, and Moodie Drive in 1966.
 Today there are over 1700 homes in the Lynwood area.

 The magnitude of the shift to tract housing is demonstrated by the fact that most of the subdivisions built in Ottawa during the rest of the sixties were the work of three large firms (Minto, Campeau and Assaly/Johannsen).

 To the west of Lynwood Village is Westcliffe Estates (Bells Corners West), founded in 1969, it is a growing community of over 2000 homes.
 Assaly Construction and later the Thomas C. Assaly Corporation built most of the older (1969–76) homes in this area.
 The Westcliffe community is characterized by significantly higher residential densities than other parts of Bells Corners.
 There is a multi-storey housing complex operated by Nepean Housing as well as a multi-storey senior's residence and a co-operative housing project.
 The Terrace Drive/Mill Hill area of Westcliffe Estates was developed in 1986.

 Bells Corners has a reputation as a retirement community, hosting three retirement homes in Lynwood Village and another in Westcliffe Estates.

 Bells Corners is also the home of Bellwood Estates (formerly the Bellwood Mobile Home Park), consisting of 256 homes.
 The park was established in 1959 by Ken Hughes.
 It is now owned and operated by Parkbridge Lifestyle Communities.